nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 The Holoscan SDK provides built-in data types called **{ref}`Domain Objects<api/holoscan_cpp_api:Domain Objects>`**, defined in the `include/holoscan/core/domain` directory.
 For example, the {cpp:class}`holoscan::Tensor` is a Domain Object class that is used to represent a multi-dimensional array of data, which can be used directly by `OperatorSpec`, `InputContext`, and `OutputContext`.

 :::{tip}
-This {cpp:class}`holoscan::Tensor` class is a wrapper around the {cpp:class}`~holoscan::DLManagedTensorCtx` struct holding a [DLManagedTensor](https://dmlc.github.io/dlpack/latest/c_api.html#_CPPv415DLManagedTensor) object.
+This {cpp:class}`holoscan::Tensor` class is a wrapper around the {cpp:class}`~holoscan::DLManagedTensorContext` struct holding a [DLManagedTensor](https://dmlc.github.io/dlpack/latest/c_api.html#c.DLManagedTensor) object.
 As such, it provides a primary interface to access Tensor data and is interoperable with other frameworks that support the [DLPack interface](https://dmlc.github.io/dlpack/latest/).
 :::

 :::{warning}